Audi's second generation A5 Sportback may be hard to pigeonhole but it's a tempting proposition. Jonathan Crouch reports

 Market and Model

-Expect pricing to sit in the same £30,000 to £40,000 bracket as before, though you'll have to find a little more than that if you want the top sporting S5 version.
+Expect pricing to sit in the same £30,000 to £40,000 bracket as before, though you'll have to find around £47,000 if you want the top sporting S5 version.
+As usual, there's a premium of around £2,500 to pay if you want to switch from any given petrol variant to its diesel alternative.
+If you want S tronic automatic transmission on the base petrol and diesel variants most will choose, there'll be a premium of around £1,500 more to find for it.
+Go for the diesel auto and you'll be offered the further option of finding £1,500 more to get quattro 4WD.
 All models come well equipped, every trim grade featuring xenon headlights with LED daytime running lights and LED rear lights, an 'Audi MMI radio plus' infotainment system with a 7-inch colour display, Bluetooth, a three-spoke leather multifunction steering wheel, a front centre armrest, a folding rear seat back with a 40:20:40 split, and LED interior lighting.
 Also standard are the Audi drive select dynamic handling system, the Audi pre sense city and multicollision brake assist safety systems, and a variable speed limiter.
 Many buyers will want to add in the desirable 'Audi Virtual Cockpit' TFT instrument binnacle, with its 12.3-inch screen and advanced graphics.
 A Head-up display can be ordered at extra cost.
 Also popular as an option will be Audi's top infotainment set-up, 'MMI navigation plus with MMI touch'.
 It includes such features as 10GB of flash storage, a DVD drive, Audi connect services for three years and an 8.3-inch monitor.
-The standard Audismartphone interface integrates iOS and Android phones in an environment specially developed for them in the MMI.
-And buyers can add in the 'Audiphonebox' package to connect their smartphones to the on-board antenna to provide superior reception quality.

 Cost of Ownership